Demonstration of Exponential Quantum Speedup with Constant-Depth Compiled Circuits for Simon's Problem: Results and discussion

-Whenever the poly model is the preferred fit on Miami, one must compare its exponent with the classical value to determine whether the scaling corresponds to a speedup or a slowdown. \Cref{fig:poly-miami} shows the fitted exponent $\beta$ over the ranges of $w$ where the poly model is strongly favored ($|\Delta \text{AIC}| \ge 10$): $[10,16]$ for the unrestricted problem and $[12,16]$ for the restricted-HW problem.
+Whenever the poly model is the preferred fit on Miami, one must compare its exponent with the classical value to determine whether the scaling corresponds to a speedup or a slowdown. \Cref{fig:poly-miami} shows the fitted exponent $\beta$ over the ranges where the poly model is strongly favored ($|\Delta \text{AIC}| \ge 10$): $n_{\rm end}\in[10,16]$ for the unrestricted problem and $w\in[12,16]$ for the restricted-HW problem.
 In both cases, the classical exponent $\beta_C=1/2$ exceeds the quantum exponent $\beta_Q$, confirming a polynomial quantum speedup in those ranges, as indicated in the rightmost column of \cref{tab:models}.

-After taking the partial trace, the largest reduced circuits analyzed here for the restricted-HW data involve $126$ qubits on Boston ($w\le 3$, $n=63$) and $120$ qubits on Miami ($w\le 3$, $n=60$).
+For the restricted-HW data, the largest problem sizes analyzed here are $n=65$ on Boston and $n=60$ on Miami, corresponding to $130$ and $120$ qubits, respectively, before any further marginalization to smaller reduced instances.
+In both cases the main restricted-HW scaling plot uses cutoff $w=5$.
 For the unrestricted Simon's problem, the largest reduced circuits for which $\NTS_Q$ could be evaluated involve $36$ qubits at $w=n=18$ on Miami and $40$ qubits at $w=n=20$ on Boston, as illustrated in \cref{fig:summary-range}.
 For Miami, however, the unrestricted scaling analysis uses the largest contiguous range of available unrestricted-Simon points, which extends only to $n=16$, because the $n=17$ unrestricted-Simon instance did not yield a usable $\NTS_Q$ value.
 The previously reported algorithmic quantum speedup for the restricted-HW Simon problem was demonstrated on $127$-qubit Sherbrooke and Brisbane QPUs~\cite{PhysRevX.15.021082}.
-The present results extend that demonstration to newer QPUs, including the $156$-qubit Boston device and the $120$-qubit Miami device, broaden the Hamming-weight range over which an exponential speedup is observed, and show that the speedup extends to the original Simon problem \wSimon{n}{n} for the range studied here.
+The present results extend that demonstration to newer QPUs, including the $156$-qubit Boston device and the $120$-qubit Miami device, broaden the Hamming-weight range over which an exponential speedup is observed, and show that the observed scaling advantage extends to the original Simon problem \wSimon{n}{n} over the finite problem-size range studied here.
 The speedup trend is promising, and we expect it to persist at larger problem sizes; however, we do not present results all the way up to $n_{\max}$ because our classical post-processing algorithm (see \cref{app:algo-nisq}) becomes memory limited.